 The NEIWPCC Quality Management Plan requires that Quality Assurance Project Pans (QAPPs) are developed and approved for all projects involving environmental data operations (i.e., collection, analysis, and/or manipulation of environmental data).
+While a OAPP is unlikely for this project, it is a consideration for all NEIWPCC-funded projects and is required if data is being collected.
 For projects that involve environmental data operations, the contractor will be responsible for developing the project QAPP and submitting it to NEIWPCC staff for review after the start of the contract period.
 NEIWPCC will provide guidelines for QAPP development.
 The QAPP must be approved by the NEIWPCC Project Manager and the NEIWPCC Quality Assurance Program Manager or their designee prior to any data collection or analysis.
 If your proposed project includes environmental data operations, development of the QAPP can be completed as a task under this project and should be included in the proposal narrative, timeline, and budget.
-While preparing your proposal, please account for the additional time and resources necessary for QAPP development.
-Allow a minimum of 30 days for the development of your QAPP and 60 days for the review and approval of your QAPP by NEIWPCC.
+While preparing your proposal, please account for the additional time and resources necessary for OAPP development.
+Allow a minimum of 30 days for the development of your OAPP and 60 days for the review and approval of your QAPP by NEIWPCC.
 It is appropriate for an applicant to utilize or build upon an existing, relevant, approved QAPP if one exists.